mcfunley/hello-skyliner/README.md

   a secret with all digits from being interpreted as a number.
 * Depends on `puma-heroku`, which borrows Heroku's recommended Puma configuration.

+## Docker tips

+* Use Alpine Linux as a base image.
+It's tiny.
+* Include OS updates along with each image build.
+This slows down images builds, but ensures you have all security updates included in each deploy.
+* Separate out build dependencies (i.e. only required for compiling gems and assets) and runtime dependencies (i.e. required for the app to run).
+Remove build dependencies after the app is built to save space.
+* Build the application in a single `RUN` command.
+It looks gross, but reduces the number of layers in your Docker image and saves space.